Christianity is a Relationship not a Religion.

 16 yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.

-We are not justified to get to be one with God.
+We of ourselves are not justified to be one with God.

-There is no such act that is worthy of earning a relationship with God, and even if there was, we are such sinners by nature that even if there was a thing we could do that could hypothetically deserve God, we would still have within us motives and actions that are not deserving of God, and as such, remain under the judgement of God!
+There is no such act that I can perform that makes me worthy of a relationship with God, and even if there was, we are such depraved sinners, that even if there were a thing we could do that could hypothetically deserve God, we would still have within us motives and actions that are not deserving of God, and as such, remain under the judgement of God!

 “5 Behold, I was brought forth in iniquity, and in sin did my mother conceive me.”
 (Psalm 51:5)